rch79/MS1-Finance-Office/README.md

 - The hero image in the home page and the staff photos were downloaded from Unsplash [Unsplash](https://unsplash.com)
 - The background tile pattern used in the Staff page was downloaded from Toptal [Toptal](https://www.toptal.com/designers/subtlepatterns/)
 - The Googla Maps embed code was genereated using the Maps.ie Google Maps iframe Generator [Maps.ie](https://www.maps.ie/create-google-map/)
+- The reponsive site mockup was created using the Multi Device Website Mockup Generator [MDWMG](https://techsini.com/multi-mockup/index.php)

 ### Acknowledgments

 - A huge thank you to my mentor Spence Barriball, who has provided me with invaluable guidance throughout this process.
 - Thank you to the Code Institute team for the enjoyable lessons and  excellent reference materials